am0s-x/MHR_share/README.md

 Instructions:
 ------------------------------------------------
-1. Download "MHR.exe" (the application) https://github.com/am0s-x/MHR_share/raw/main/MHR.zip
+1. Click [here](https://github.com/am0s-x/MHR_share/raw/main/MHR.zip) to download "MHR.zip" (the application)
-2. Open the application, it might take a while to be loaded
+2. Unzip and open the application, it might take a while to be loaded
 3. Once it is loaded, enter the appropriate site #
 4. Enter card number
 5. Double check the side # and card # are correct